• City Cat Companion

 On the clinic website, clients encounter a broad, wiki-style format that fails to deliver clear, relevant guidance tailored to their specific visit.

-Important messages about about payment are delivered generically in clinic signage rather than customized or shared digitally in advance, underscoring a one-size-fits-all approach.
+Important messages about about payment are delivered generically in clinic signage rather than customized, digitally in advance.

 Handout at the clinic about preparing your cat for a vet visit is available, but after arrival.